 Help the grieving in your community navigate the holiday season, which will be flooded with memories of happier, past celebrations.
-Offer a special Surviving the Holidays seminar to provide practical holiday coping strategies and hope for brighter days ahead.
+Offer a special Surviving the Holidays 2-hour seminar to provide practical holiday coping strategies and hope for brighter days ahead.

 Surviving the Holidays is perfect for two audiences:

 Surviving the Holidays is structured much like a single weekly GriefShare session.
 You’ll show a holiday-themed video session and lead a group discussion.
 Each participant receives a Holiday Survival Guide.
 Anyone grieving the death of a loved one is welcome to attend.

 There is one difference.
 Surviving the Holidays is a freestanding event that does not require participation in a weekly GriefShare program.
 We recommend scheduling two hours for your Surviving the Holidays event.

 “Our hope was to have at least 20 people attend the event.